This article has links to products and services we love, which we may make commission from.

 Read next: Things to do in Paracas.

 Hotel Hilton Paracas is the most popular option.
 This modern hotel is located next to the Paracas National Park.

 A cheaper option is the new Hotel Riviera Inka Paracas.
-One of the nicest features is the balcony as well as the proximity to the beach and El Chaco Boardwalk.
-Breakfast is included and rooms start at £40/$57.
+One of the nicest features is the balcony and the proximity to the beach and El Chaco Boardwalk.

 Hostels in Paracas

-Paracas is a small town so there is not much choice when it comes to accommodation with under 10 hostels available in the area.
+Paracas is a small town, so there is not much choice regarding accommodation, with fewer than ten hostels available in the area.

-Check availability before you head to Peru – these helicopter guides are English speaking and the ride is 45 minutes for just under £300/$430.
+Check availability before you head to Peru – these helicopter guides are English-speaking, and the ride is 30 minutes for around £160/$200.

 - Recommended nights: In & out unless taking a ‘copter ride, you’ll need to stay overnight

 - Nazca Lines to Ica (Huacachina): 2 – 3 hours